cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the private key is an integer outside the range `[0, order-1]`, where `order` is the order of the curve being used, the private key MUST be reduced to its representative in `[0, order-1]` before being serialized.
-`DeserializePrivateKey()` performs the octet-string-to-field-element conversion according to {{SECG}}.
+`DeserializePrivateKey()` performs the Octet-String-to-Field-Element conversion according to {{SECG}}.

 For X25519 and X448, private keys are identical to their byte string